jagani-aditya/Turtlebot_Navigation/README.md

 To Simulate it yourself:

-1. Clone the repository in your workspace: git clone https://github.com/jagani-aditya/Turtlebot_Navigation.git
+1. Clone the repository in 'src' folder of your workspace: git clone https://github.com/jagani-aditya/Turtlebot_Navigation.git
-2. cd <your_ros_workspace>
+2. Go back to <your_ros_workspace> using 'cd ..'
 3. catkin_make
 4. source devel/setup.bash
 5. roslaunch robot_simulation robot_gazebo.launch